Texas Endovascular Logo

 When the blood vessel valves become damaged, they cannot return deoxygenated blood to the heart, causing blood to accumulate in the legs.
 Overall, chronic venous insufficiency (CVI) causes high venous blood pressure.
 However, the condition is connected to the following conditions:

 Further risk factors might involve injuries to the legs, a history of surgeries, or blood clots.
+For more details on these risk factors, visit Causes of Vein Diseases.

 Indications of chronic venous hypertension are leg swelling, pain in the legs, changes in leg coloration, leg ulcers, or thickened skin on the legs.